-- 1. Apply principles of math and sciences appropriate to the study of Health Sciences. - 2.
-Demonstrate both oral and written communication skills. - 3.
-Evaluate diverse perspectives and cultures. - 4.
-Utilize technology appropriate to the study of Health Sciences.
+- 1. Apply principles of math and sciences appropriate to the study of Health Sciences. - Demonstrate both oral and written communication skills.
+2. - Evaluate diverse perspectives and cultures. - Utilize technology appropriate to the study of Health Sciences.

-Date[.]
-Name: Advisor: Student ID# CREDIT HOURS COURSE CODE COURSE NAME HOURS COMPLETED General Education (15 credit hours) 1053 Computer Essentials, OR CIS CIS 1203 Introduction to Computers 3 ENG 1003 Composition I (must earn a "C" or better) 3 ENG 1013 Composition II (must earn a "C" or better) 3 Applied Math or higher-level mathematics course 3 MATH 1113 PSY 2513 Introduction to Psychology, OR 2213 Principles of Sociology, OR SOC 2763 The United States to 1876, OR HIST HIST 2773 The United States since 1876, OR United States Government POSC 2103 3 Health Sciences Education Core (16 credit hours) (Select 4 courses) Choose 16 hours from this list: 1004 Biological Science & Lab BIOL 4 This course also fulfilled by successfully completing these two course numbers: BIOL 1003 and BIOL 1001.
-Course used as a prerequisite for BIOL 2004 Human Anatomy and Physiology and Lab I. BIOL 1024 Human Anatomy and Physiology for Healthcare Professions & Lab 4 This course also fulfilled by successfully completing these two course numbers: BIOL 1023 and BIOL 1021.
-2004 BIOL Human Anatomy and Physiology I & Lab 4 This course also fulfilled by successfully completing these two course numbers: BIOL 2203 and BIOL 2201.
-BIOL 2014 Human Anatomy and Physiology II & Lab 4 This course also fulfilled by successfully completing these two course numbers: BIOL 2223 and BIOL 2221.
-BIOL 2104 Microbiology & Lab 4 This course also fulfilled by successfully completing these two course numbers: BIOL 2103 and BIOL 2101.
-CHEM 1064 Chemistry for Healthcare Professions and Lab 4 This course also fulfilled by successfully completing these two course numbers: CHEM 1063 and CHEM 1061.
-CHEM 1014 General Chemistry I & Lab 4 This course also fulfilled by successfully completing these two course numbers: CHEM 1013 and CHEM 1011.
-CHFM 1024 General Chemistry II & Lab 4 This course also fulfilled by successfully completing these two course numbers: CHEM 1013 and CHEM 1011.
-CHFM 1034 Introduction to Organic and Biochemistry and Lab 4 This course also fulfilled by successfully completing these two course numbers: CHEM 1033 and CHEM 1031.
+Advisor: Student ID# CODE COURSE NAME CREDIT HOURS HOURS COMPLETED n (15 credit hours) 10010 COMI LETED CIS CIS 1053 1203 Computer Essentials OR Introduction to Computers 3 ENG 1003 Composition I (must earn a "C" or better) 3 ENG 1013 Composition II (must earn a "C" or better) 3 MATH 1113 Applied Math or higher-level mathematics course 3 PSY SOC HIST HIST POSC 2513 2213 2763 2773 2103 Introduction to Psychology OR Principles of Sociology OR The United States to 1876 OR The United States since 1876 OR United States Government 3 Choose 1 BIOL This course als 16 hours 1004 so fulfilled by s Education Core (16 credit hours) (Select 4 courses) from this list: Biological Science & Lab successfully completing these two course numbers: BIOL 1003 and BIOL 1001. te for BIOL 2004 Human Anatomy and Physiology and Lab I. 4 BIOL This course als 1024 so fulfilled by s Human Anatomy and Physiology for Healthcare Professions & Lab successfully completing these two course numbers: BIOL 1023 and BIOL 1021.
+4 BIOL This course als 2004 so fulfilled by s Human Anatomy and Physiology I & Lab successfully completing these two course numbers: BIOL 2203 and BIOL 2201.
+4 BIOL This course als 2014 so fulfilled by s Human Anatomy and Physiology II & Lab successfully completing these two course numbers: BIOL 2223 and BIOL 2221.
+4 BIOL This course als 2104 so fulfilled by s Microbiology & Lab successfully completing these two course numbers: BIOL 2103 and BIOL 2101.
+4 CHEM This course als 1064 so fulfilled by s Chemistry for Healthcare Professions and Lab successfully completing these two course numbers: CHEM 1063 and CHEM 1061.
+4 CHEM This course als 1014 so fulfilled by s General Chemistry I & Lab successfully completing these two course numbers: CHEM 1013 and CHEM 1011.
+4 CHEM This course als 1024 so fulfilled by s General Chemistry II & Lab successfully completing these two course numbers: CHEM 1013 and CHEM 1011.
+4 CHEM This course als 1034 so fulfilled by s Introduction to Organic and Biochemistry and Lab successfully completing these two course numbers: CHEM 1033 and CHEM 1031.
+4

-COURSE CODE COURSE NAME CREDIT HOURS HOURS COMPLETED PHYS 1104 This course also fulfilled by su Physics for Healthcare Professions & Lab uccessfully completing these two course numbers: PHYS 1103 and PHYS 1101.
-4 PHYS 1204 This course also fulfilled by su Physical Science & Lab accessfully completing these two course numbers: PHYS 1203 and PHYS 1201.
-4 PHYS 2054 This course also fulfilled by su General Physics I & Lab accessfully completing these two course numbers: PHYS 2053 and PHYS 2051.
-4 PHYS 2064 This course also fulfilled by su General Physics II & Lab accessfully completing these two course numbers: PHYS 2063 and PHYS 2061.
+CREDIT HOURS COURSE CODE COURSE NAME HOURS COMPLETED PHYS 1104 This course also fulfilled by s Physics for Healthcare Professions & Lab uccessfully completing these two course numbers: PHYS 1103 and PHYS 1101.
+4 PHYS 1204 This course also fulfilled by s Physical Science & Lab uccessfully completing these two course numbers: PHYS 1203 and PHYS 1201.
+4 PHYS 2054 This course also fulfilled by s General Physics I & Lab uccessfully completing these two course numbers: PHYS 2053 and PHYS 2051.
+4 PHYS 2064 This course also fulfilled by s General Physics II & Lab uccessfully completing these two course numbers: PHYS 2063 and PHYS 2061.
 4